MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 1. Select the desktop flow you want to share, and then **Share**.
 1. Select **Add people**, and then enter the name of the person in your organization with whom you'd like to share the desktop flow.

    > [!NOTE]
    >
-> You can also enter a Dataverse team name instead of the name of the person.
-[Read more about Dataverse team](https://learn.microsoft.com/en-us/power-platform/admin/manage-teams)
+   > You can also enter a Microsoft Dataverse team name instead of the name of the person.
+More information: [Microsoft Dataverse teams management](/power-platform/admin/manage-teams)

 5. Select the user and then select either **User** or **Co-owner** as the permission for the person with whom you share the flow.